jyp/topics/PolyTest/PolyTest.markdown

 ## Proof

-This is a very sketchy proof!
-I'm taking lots of liberties with notations, etc.

 Given:

 > f :: (F a → a) → (G a → X) → H a

 Parametricity: (I'm using parametricity in "arrow form"; see Parametricity.markdown)